Note: Please be patient with these early chapters; I was very young when I started!

 "Well!"
 She held the black band up the light and the charms rang when they brushed against each other.
 "This is very special.
 Your very first Moogle treasure—and a Midnight Anklet too!"

 "Is that good?"
 He reached to try and take the band back from her, but she chuckled and held it just out of his reach.
-With her free hand the grey-eyed woman unwound his scarf and pulled the empty bag off his shoulder, patting the few lingering flakes of snow off his shoulders.
+With her free hand, she unwound his scarf and pulled the empty bag off his shoulder, patting the few lingering flakes of snow off his shoulders.

 "It's… a ward against darkness," she said, pressing the band into his open hand slowly, as if it meant something different now.